 It will be a summer like no other.
 This year due to corona, many Viennese will opt to spend a good part of their holiday in the city and surroundings.
 Lucky for us, there are few better places for relaxing in the shade and swim in pools or rivers than Vienna, so let’s dive into Vienna’s swimming pool guide.

 Due to higher hygiene requirements, the city has also revised its ticketing and entrance scheme.
 There are no monthly or seasonal tickets, but in return, ticket prices for day passes have been lowered – to €1 for small children, €2 for teenagers and seniors, and €3 for adults.
 Much like everywhere else in the city, entry will only be granted upon proof of the 3G rule.

 A Viennese “Bäderampel” (traffic light system) shows which open-air pools have still capacity or are full.
-Make sue to check it especially on hot days, as pools have a maximum limit of daily visitors at any one time this year.
+Make sure to check it especially on hot days, as pools have a maximum limit of daily visitors at any one time this year.

 It’s a bastion of Viennese swimming tradition and perfect for flower children seeking tranquility, or families with free-range kids.
 In the past, the storied Gänsehäufel opened in 1907 and was the first municipal public bathing beach.
-It once served as a nudist colony and now has a separated nudist “FKK” area as well as a wave pool, waterslides, beach volleyball courts and a high rope course for climbers.
+It once served as a nudist colony and now has a separated nudist “FKK” area as well as a wave pool, waterslides, beach volleyball courts, and a high rope course for climbers.
 Since 2013 they even offer courses in Stand Up Paddling (SUP) if that’s your thing.
-Today, the 330,000 m² of forested island in the middle of the Old Danube draws the most visitors of any public bath in Vienna, without ever feeling packed.
+Today, the 330,000 m² of the forested island in the middle of the Old Danube draws the most visitors of any public bath in Vienna, without ever feeling packed.
 Enjoy!

 22., Moissigasse 21.
 Mon-Fri 9:00 – 20:00, Sat-Sun 8:00 – 19:00.